Corporate Governance System

 - The Company promptly processes any requests it receives for the prepayment or reimbursement of expenses arising from the performance of duties by the Audit & Supervisory Committee.

-- Directors who are Audit & Supervisory Committee Members may attend any important internal meeting of the Company.
+- Audit & Supervisory Committee Members may attend any important internal meeting of the Company.

 - Important ringi approval documents of the Company and group companies are reported to the Audit & Supervisory Committee after approval.